 How To Get Layers Back in Photoshop

-Steps On How to Unflatten an Smart Object
+Steps On How to Unflatten a Smart Object

 When you have just flattened layers into smart objects, you also have options.
 Smart object features offer you the option to retrieve the image layers into your Photoshop files.
 Let’s get into the tutorial on unflatten smart objects in the Photoshop interface.

 Step 2: Click on the thumbnail of the smart layer.
-Just hover the mouse onto the thumbnail and click on it.
+Just hover the mouse on the thumbnail and click on it.

 Step 3: Afterward, all containing layers will open in a separate document.
 Plus, it would show you all of the layers in the layers panel.
 Now you need to select all of the layers from the panel.
 Press Ctrl and click on all of the showing layers.